laysakura/beam/website/www/site/content/en/documentation/programming-guide.md

 Note that if, as is often the case in Javascript, `func` returns objects that contain closures, it is not sufficient to register `func` alone--its return value must be registered if used.</span>
+<span class="language-rust">The traits to be implemented in user code, such
+as `DoFn`, `CombineFn`, and `WindowFn`, have `serde::Serializable` and `serde::Deserialize<'static>` constraints.</span>

 Some other serializability factors you should keep in mind are:

-* <span class="language-java language-py">Transient</span><span class="language-go">Unexported</span>
-  fields in your function object are *not* transmitted to worker instances, because they are not automatically serialized.
 * Avoid loading a field with a large amount of data before serialization.
 * Individual instances of your function object cannot share data.
 * Mutating a function object after it gets applied will have no effect.

+<span class="language-java language-py">Also, Transient
+fields in your function object are *not* transmitted to worker instances, because they are not automatically serialized.</span>

+<span class="language-go">Also, Unexported
+fields in your function object are *not* transmitted to worker instances, because they are not automatically serialized.</span>

 <span class="language-java">